 U.S. Term Limits (USTL), the leader in the non-partisan national movement to limit terms for elected officials, praises 2020 U.S. house candidate for Massachusetts (district 2), Tracy Lovvorn, for signing the pledge for an amendment to term limit Congress.

-Boston ranks 16th worst among the 75 largest cities in the United States for the handling of its finances, according to a Truth in Accounting (TIA) analysis of municipal data released this month.
+Among the 75 most populous cities in the U.S., Boston ranks 58th for the state of its finances, having $10,200 in liabilities per taxpayer, according to a Truth in Accounting (TIA) analysis of municipal data released last month.

 2020 Massachusetts state senate candidate, Steve Hall (Worcester, Hampden, Hampshire and Middlesex district), has committed support for term limits on Congress by signing the Term Limits Convention pledge.

 2020 Massachusetts state senate candidate, John Cain (2nd Hampden and Hampshire district), has committed support for term limits on Congress by signing the Term Limits Convention pledge.

 The inflow of smuggled cigarettes in Massachusetts is 25 percent, according to a new study from the Tax Foundation that examines the relationship between cigarette taxes and smuggling.

 Massachusetts finished 28th in a study by the website Rich States, Poor States that examined the 50 states’ economic outlooks based on 15 weighted policy measures.

 Massachusetts finished 39th in a study by the Tax Foundation examining how well states have structured their corporate income tax systems in 2020.